All Hail the Pumpkin

 01 January 2017

-As October comes to an end there's one very large, orange vegetable that makes an appearance in the fresh produce section of the supermarkets.
-The pumpkin.
+As November is now underway there's one very large, orange vegetable that makes an appearance in the fresh produce section of the supermarkets: the pumpkin.

 Known more for carving than eating in Europe, the traditional Jack-o'-Lantern has turned this vegetable into the ultimate symbol of Halloween.